jtescher/jtescher.github.io/_posts/2014-03-23-how-to-set-up-a-rails-4-1-app-on-aws-with-elastic-beanstalk-and-postgresql.md

 ![AWS Elastic Beanstalk](https://jtescher.github.io/assets/how-to-set-up-a-rails-4-1-app-on-aws-with-elastic-beanstalk-and-postgresql/aws-logo.png)

-There are many services that provide the ability to get a Rails app up and running quickly these days but my current favorite is Amazon's [Elastic Beanstalk](http://aws.amazon.com/elasticbeanstalk/).
+There are many services that provide the ability to get a Rails app up and running quickly these days, but my current favorite is Amazon's [Elastic Beanstalk](http://aws.amazon.com/elasticbeanstalk/).
 The service is aptly described by Amazon as follows:

 > AWS Elastic Beanstalk makes it even easier for developers to quickly deploy and manage applications in the AWS cloud.
 Developers simply upload their application, and Elastic Beanstalk automatically handles the deployment details of capacity provisioning, load balancing, auto-scaling, and application health monitoring.